burakugurr/AI-ML-DL/Deep Q Learning/game/README.md

-# The Hardest Game In The World
+# The World's Hardest Game
 ## Description
 This program has been prepared using the Deep Q Learning model.
 The purpose of the application is that the "agent" eats all the baits with the best reward.